Davigugu55/qlik-signage/README.md

 * Added .env vars to select application sheet and theme
 * Some adjustements to JWT user params
 * ``/fullscreen.html`` page to display full page application iframe
+* Changed http to https: Qlik iframes requires that for iframe-ancestors

 ---